arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ### xifyFont (Enterprise)

-This masking replaces characters with `x` and blanks.
+This masking type replaces characters with `x` and blanks.
 Alphanumeric characters, `_` and `-` are replaced by `x`, everything else is replaced by a blank.

 ```json